UPC/ravada/docs/docs/Kiosk_mode.rst

 Kiosk Mode
 ==========

+This feature is available since Ravada version 1.1 currently in development due April 2021.
+Download it from http://infoteleco.upc.edu/img/debian/

 Kiosk ( or anonymous ) allows any user, not logged in, to create a volatile virtual machine.
 Once this machine is shut down, it is destroyed automatically.